wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    4. Accountability (auditing)
    <br /><br />

+<a name="RAID"></a>
+RAID (Redundant Array of Independent Disks): parity information is used to regenerate the data in the case of a single drive failure.
+   * RAID-0 Striping of data parts over 2 drives
+   * RAID-1 Mirroring of 2 drives
+   * RAID-10 Mirroring+Striping
+   * RAID-2 stripes the data across all drives at the bit level rather than the byte level.
+   * RAID-3 parity information is written to a single dedicated drive.
+Data is written across all drives like striping.
+   * RAID-5 Parity information is written across all drives like striping as well
+   * RAID-6 Parity of 2
+   * RAID-7 enables the drive array to continue to operate if any disk or any path to any disk fails.
+The multiple disks in the array operate as a single virtual disk.
+   <br /><br />

 ### Threats

 CRAMM is an abbreviation of "C" for the UK government’s Central Computer and Telecommunications Agency (CCTA) Risk Analysis and Management Method.
 CRAMM reviews includes three steps: